Managing agents

 5. After selecting Next the installation should proceed.

-6. When the installation is completed you will be asked if you want to create an icon on the desktop and a start menu item.
+6. When the installation is completed you are asked if you want to create an icon on the desktop and a start menu item.
 It is recommended that you select both options.

 3. Validate that Cygwin and Java are correctly installed: